 According to the Center for Neighborhood Technology: Housing and Transportation Index, individuals in the Greater Region with access to a personal vehicle spend an average of 26% of their annual income on transportation and can spend anywhere between 13%-31% (Figure P).
 This amount includes gas, registration, insurance, and maintenance.
 Transportation costs are considered to be affordable if they are 15% or less of a household's income.
-Champaign, Darke, and Preble counties which are primarily rural, have fewer options for public transit, and longer driving distances between destination points adding up to an increased cost of personal transportation.
-These counties spend the highest percentage, 27%, of their annual income on transportation costs.
+Champaign, Darke, and Preble counties which are primarily rural, have fewer options for public transit, and longer driving distances between destination points adding up to an increased cost of personal transportation costs.
 The access to job availability is significantly lower in the county as well requiring residents to travel outside of the county for employment.
 The county with households that spend the least for transportation is Montgomery County at 23%, ranging from 17%-30% of their annual income.
 The lower number is likely due to a substantial public transportation network as well as increased availability to employment and social services.